WillTheFarmer/willthefarmer.github.io/README.md

 Current purpose of this repository is to promote `http-logs-to-mysql` repository and in development `mysql-to-apache-echarts` repository on search engines by implementing Search Engine Optimization (SEO).

-## Apache Log Parser and Data Normalization Application
+## HTTP Log Parser and Data Normalization Application
 [httpLogs2MySQL](https://github.com/willthefarmer/http-logs-to-mysql) consists of two Python Modules & one Database Schema that parse and import
 Access & Error log files and normalizes data into database designed for reports & data analysis.